kubedb/docs/docs/guides/postgres/quickstart/quickstart.md

   terminationPolicy: Halt
 ```

-Now, if you delete the Postgres object, the KubeDB operator will delete every resource created for this Elasticsearch CR, but leaves the auth secrets, and PVCs.
+Now, if you delete the Postgres object, the KubeDB operator will delete every resource created for this Postgres CR, but leaves the auth secrets, and PVCs.

 Let's delete the Postgres object,